Compulsive sexual behaviour disorder: Medications

-As of end of 2019, the US Food and Drug Administration (FDA) had approved no medications for it.
+As of end of 2019, the US Food and Drug Administration (FDA) had approved no medications for CSBD.

-Cognitive-behavioural perspective
+Cognitive–behavioural perspective

 Some treatment guides suggest shame at the core of CSBD mechanism.
-The shame is associated with the cognitive schema of self-defectiveness, a feeling of social pain and isolation and functions in two ways.
+The shame is associated with the cognitive schema of self-defectiveness and a feeling of social pain and isolation, and it functions in two ways.
 Firstly, chronic shame derived from social stigma or early traumatic experiences augments the soothing function of sexual behaviour.
 That makes sexual behaviour compulsive.
 Secondly, excessive or inappropriate sexual behaviour, as it is considered socially unacceptable, causes extra shame and forms a self-sustaining cycle of CSBD.
 Therefore, treatment is primarily aimed at shame reduction and social reintegration.

 History

 The DSM-IV-TR, published in 2000, includes an entry called "Sexual Disorder—Not Otherwise Specified" (Sexual Disorder NOS), for disorders that are clinically significant but do not have code.
 The DSM-IV-TR notes that Sexual Disorder NOS would apply to, among other conditions, "distress about a pattern of repeated sexual relationships involving a succession of lovers who are experienced by the individual only as things to be used".

-Hypersexual disorder was initially proposed as a diagnosis in 2010 and was recommended for inclusion in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition) by the Sexual and Gender Identity Disorders Workgroup (Emerging Measures and Models, Conditions for Further Study).
+Hypersexual disorder was initially proposed as a diagnosis in 2010 and was recommended for inclusion in the DSM-5 by the Sexual and Gender Identity Disorders Workgroup (Emerging Measures and Models, Conditions for Further Study).
 It was ultimately rejected.
 The term hypersexual disorder was reportedly chosen because it did not imply any specific theory for the causes of hypersexuality, which remain unknown.
 A proposal to add sexual addiction to the DSM system had been previously rejected by the APA, as not enough evidence suggested to them that the condition is analogous to substance addictions, as that name would imply.

 Rory Reid, a research psychologist in the Department of Psychiatry at the University of California Los Angeles (UCLA), led a team of researchers to investigate the proposed criteria for Hypersexual Disorder.
 Their findings were published in the Journal of Sexual Medicine where they concluded that the given criteria are valid and the disorder could be reliably diagnosed.